 ABOUT OUR HEALTH CARE TEAM:

-- preserving the Affordable Care Act (ACA) nationwide
+- preserving the ACA (and its Marketplace) nationwide

-- closing the health care coverage gap in NC
+- closing the health insurance gap in NC

 Passed in 2010, the ACA reformed many important aspects of the private health insurance market- most notably protecting patients with pre-existing conditions.
 In addition, it provided a marketplace for Americans without employer-provided insurance to secure affordable coverage and for subsidies that reduced premium and copay costs.
 These subsidies are based on a sliding income scale starting at 100% of the Federal Poverty Level (FPL*).
 And finally, the ACA extended Medicaid coverage to those earning less than 138% of the FPL and provided for federal funding to be given to the states in order to pay the costs of this expanded Medicaid population.